regineblanco/dog-ecommerce-site/README.md

 <li>Procedural PHP</li>
 <li>CRUD functionality</li>
 <li>JSON to temporarily store and retrieve data</li>
-<li>Javascript to link the clicked items to "add to cart" section on the same page, quantify the number of items you buy, and total the price</li>
+<li>Javascript to link the clicked items to "add to cart" section on the same page, quantify the number of items bought, and total the price</li>